mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

 mkdir -p ~/serverless-visual-app
 cd ~/serverless-visual-app

-echo "✅ Environment configured for Application Composer and CodeCatalyst"
+echo "✅ Environment configured for Infrastructure Composer and CodeCatalyst"
 ```

 ## Steps

 1. **Create CodeCatalyst Space and Project**:

    CodeCatalyst provides a unified development environment that integrates version control, CI/CD workflows, and AWS account management.
 Creating a space establishes the organizational boundary for your development team, while the project serves as the container for your serverless application's source code, workflows, and deployment configurations.
-CodeCatalyst differs from traditional CI/CD tools by providing integrated development environments, automated provisioning, and tight integration with AWS services.
+CodeCatalyst differs from traditional CI/CD tools by providing integrated development environments, automated provisioning, and tight integration with AWS services that streamline the entire development lifecycle.

    > **Note**: CodeCatalyst is primarily managed through the AWS console interface.
 The CLI commands below demonstrate the underlying concepts, but you'll typically use the web interface for initial setup.
 Visit [CodeCatalyst console](https://codecatalyst.aws/) to create your space and project interactively.